Queen Elizabeth Country Park

 Queen Elizabeth Country Park Open Street Map - Mobile GPS Map with Location tracking

-After your walk you can stop for refreshments at The Old Drum on Chapel St in nearby Petersfield.
+There's a nice on site cafe where you can enjoy refreshments after your exercise.
+You could also head to the The Old Drum on Chapel St in nearby Petersfield.
 The contemporary country pub is located in the centre of the town and has a lovely beer garden.
 Built in the 18th Century, it is the oldest in the area and has been beautifully restored to keep its character and charm.
 You can find it at postcode GU32 3DP.

 With miles of wonderful woodland trails the expansive park is ideal for a dog walk.
 The Five Bells pub in Buriton is also dog friendly.

 On the north eastern fringes of the park you'll find the idyllic village of Buriton.
 It's a delighfully picturesque place with a pretty duck pond and an old church.
 The St Mary's church is worth investigating as it contains some ancient pieces including medieval Sedilia (seats), Norman arches, a 13th century mural, a Norman font and Pillars bearing carvings of water Lilies, Foliage and Scallops.
 It's a lovely place to relax after your climb and has a nice pub for refreshments too.
 The Five Bells is a traditional country pub with a lovely rustic outside seating area at the front of the pub and a selection of cosy nooks and crannies to choose from inside.
 You can find it north of the pond, on the High Street with a postcode of GU31 5RX for your sat navs.

 Buriton Pond and church - a worthy place to visit close to the hill.